-A model generator for energy system modelling and optimisation.**

-**a:** A model generator for energy system modelling and optimisation (LP/MILP)
+A model generator for energy system modelling and optimisation (LP/MILP)

 The oemof.solph package is part of the Open energy modelling framework (oemof).
-This an organisational framework to bundle tools for energy (system) modelling. oemof-solph is a model generator for energy system modelling and optimisation.
+This is an organisational framework to bundle tools for energy (system) modelling. oemof-solph is a model generator for energy system modelling and optimisation.

 Everybody is welcome to use and/or develop oemof.solph.
 Read our contribution section.